Brad Woods Digital Garden

 Performance

 The callback is executed on the main thread.
-If it is expensive & could degrade the UX (User Experience) by blocking the browser, use requestIdleCallback.
+This means if the code in the callback requires a lot of system resources, it could degrade UX (User Experience) by blocking the browser.
+If this is the case, consider using requestIdleCallback.

 • Dynamic Header